choonkeat/elm-webapp/README.md

             }
 ```

-Here's where we've connected our Http server ports.
-You can connect a WebSocket port implementation too; uncomment to enable.
+Here's where we've connected our httpserver with Elm ports.
+You can connect a WebSocket server Elm port too; uncomment to enable.

 ```elm
         , protocol =